GunithJakka/GunithJakka/README.md

 ## Hi there 👋

-I'm Gunith Jakka, a passionate and experienced software engineer specializing in web and enterprise applications.
-I have over 10 years of experience in designing, developing, and optimizing software solutions, currently working as a Senior Full Stack Java Developer at JPMorgan Chase & Co.
+I'm Gunith Jakka, a dedicated software engineer specializing in web and enterprise applications.
+Currently, I'm pursuing my Master's in Computer Science at Illinois Institute of Technology and working as a Software Engineer Intern at Leap of Faith Technologies Inc.

 ### 🌱 I’m currently working on
-- **[AO Medication Order Generation and TheraCare AI Persona Optimization](link_to_repo)**: A Flutter Dart application focused on improving medication adherence through personalized AI personas.
+- **[TheraCare AI](link_to_repo)**: A Flutter Dart application focused on improving medication adherence through personalized AI personas.

 ### 🌱 I’m currently learning
-- **Angular**
-- **TypeScript**
+- **Flutter, Dart, Low-Level Design (LLD), High-Level Design (HLD)**

 ### 👯 I’m looking to collaborate on
 - Open source projects related to healthcare technology and AI-driven solutions.